simplejc/simplejc/README.md

 👋 Hi, I’m @simplejc aka Jonathan Christensen

 I have 20+ years of experience in enterprise and consumer software and services.
-He is a successful executive and founder, building and running messaging, voice, video collaboration businesses for startups and big companies (e.g. Skype, Microsoft, Wire, Symphony).
-He founded both Camino Networks (Sold to Skype) and Wire (ongoing).
-He has broad experience leading Platform, Partnerships, Sales, Engineering, Product, UX Design, Scientific Research, and Marketing - his core passion is building.
+I am a successful executive and founder, building and running messaging, voice, video collaboration businesses for startups and big companies (e.g. Skype, Microsoft, Wire, Symphony and now SMPL).
+I founded Camino Networks (Sold to Skype), Wire (ongoing), and our current company - Synthetic Media Processing Laboratory.
+I have general and specialized experience leading Platform, Partnerships, Sales, Engineering, Product, UX Design, Scientific Research, and Marketing - I like creating things.

-- Specialties: Founding, Product, Design, Collaboration, Deep-tech and Research Projects, Best Practice Build-Deploy-Operate SaaS, Building and Leading Great Teams, Strategy.
+My Specialties Include: Founding, Product (esp.
+Communications Tech and Experiences), Design, Deep-tech and Research Projects, SaaS Build and Operate, Inspiring Great Teams to Deliver Practical and Meaningful Innovation.

 - 👀 For the purpose of this platform I’m interested in Real Time Communications (I have other interestes too)
-- 💞️ I’m looking to collaborate on advanced signal processing and how ML can be applied
+- 💞️ I’m looking to collaborate on advanced signal processing and how ML can be applied to furter quality, richness, reliability, and efficiency.
 - 📫 Reach me via our website www.simplertc.com

 <!---